cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 If `Tx` is included in a block and full-nodes receive precommits from +2/3 of the validators, the nodes understand to execute the commit stage. `Tx` officially becomes part of the blockchain, which logs the application's transaction history.

-Note that not all blocks have the same number of transactions and it is possible for consensus to result in a `nil` block or one with no transactions.
+Note that not all blocks have the same number of transactions and it is possible for consensus to result in a `nil` block or one with none at all.
 In a public blockchain network, it is also possible for validators to be **byzantine**, or malicious, which may prevent `Tx` from being committed in the blockchain.
 Possible malicious behaviors include the proposer deciding to censor `Tx` by excluding it from the block or a validator voting against the block.

 ## State Changes